mdroste/stata-fastreshape/README.md

 Overview
 ---------------------------------

 fastreshape is an enhanced version of the built-in reshape program in Stata.

-1. Better performance: This program runs two to five times faster than reshape in most use cases.
+This program runs two to five times faster than reshape in most use cases.
-2. New features: Binscatter2 allows users to nonparametrically represent the distribution of y given x rather than simply the mean.

 Installation